Wage and Hour Laws in Oregon | Current Oregon Labor Laws

 Vacation Leave

-There is no law stating that employers must offer their employers vacation days in Oregon.
+There is no Oregon laws stating that employers must offer their employers vacation days in Oregon.
 However, if an employer does provide vacation days as a part of the employment contract, the final paycheck has to include payment for all unused vacation days that an employee was entitled to receive under the contract.

 However, there is also a use-it or lose-it policy in place.
 If expressly stated, employees have to use vacation days by a specific date, or they will be lost.